torstenboettjer/sandbox/README.md

 }
 ```

-Environment Flakes import this user flakes as an input (e.g., inputs.my-home.url = "path:~/.config").
+Environment Flakes import this tools flakes as an input (e.g., inputs.my-home.url = "path:~/.config").
 For system engineering environments, the isolation, portability, and independence offered by separate flakes are worth the management overhead.

 ```sh
 // ~/.config/profiles/default.nix (Application Module Example)